cranhaven/cranhaven.r-universe.dev/README.md

 ## Known Limitations

-Some of the CRANhaven packages fail to build only because they depend on aother archived CRAN package.
-Even if those are available on CRANhaven, they are not found by the R-universe builder when other CRANhaven packages are build.
-To fix this, we need to add CRANhaven as an alternative repository for those packages.
-This can be done by cloning them from <https://github.com/cran> and add them as subfolders of this repository, where R-universe can find them.
+Some of the CRANhaven packages fail to build temporarily only because they depend on another archived CRAN package, which still has not been built on CRANhaven.
+This will normally resolve itself after a few hours; R-universe re-synchronize once an hour and it might require a few rounds for all packages to be built.

 ## Details